-This Butternut Squash cake and frosting uses maple syrup to sweeten it.
+This Butternut cake recipe and frosting uses maple syrup to sweeten it.
 Only maple syrup.
 And, if you are lucky enough to have a local supply (like we are)…you are excited right about now, aren’t you!
 You understand the amazingness that means!
-Recipes that allow you to naturally sweeten things is the best.
+Recipes using natural sweeteners are my favorite, for sure!

 Another great trick… the baby food aisle.
 It sounds strange but you can get already pureed butternut squash in the baby food section.
 So, if you are looking to save some time, shop the baby section.

-Quick trick: line your pan with parchment paper, spray and flour the parchment paper, and then when the cake is done pick up the paper edges, flip it over (be sure to let it cool a couple of minutes!), and voila!…no dishes!
+Quick trick for this butternut squash cake: line your pan with parchment paper, spray and flour the parchment paper, and then when the cake is done pick up the paper edges, flip it over (be sure to let it cool a couple of minutes!), and voila!…no dishes!

 The frosting for this cake is also naturally-sweetened and utterly divine.
 You’ll be eating it by the spoonful!
 There have been a few readers that commented and let us know that it works great to sub out honey for the maple syrup, if you prefer.
 If you do so, decrease the amount of honey by half and then add it back as needed.